Celsus Library Ephesus Hasan Gulday

 Visit Library of Celsus with Ephesus Tour Guide Hasan Gulday

 The interior of the library was divided into three levels.
 The main reading room was located on the first floor, and it was here that the scrolls were kept.
-The second level was used as a lecture hall, where scholars and students could listen to lectures and engage in discussions.
-The third level was used as a storage area for the scrolls.
+The second level used as a lecture hall, where scholars and students could listen to lectures and engage in discussions.
+The third level used as a storage area for the scrolls.

 The Library of Celsus was a place of learning and knowledge, and it was a popular destination for scholars and intellectuals from all over the Roman Empire.
 It is believed that the library held over 12,000 scrolls, making it one of the largest libraries in the ancient world.
 The scrolls contained a wide variety of knowledge, including literature, philosophy, science, and more.